ScottieCornett/JurassicParkApp/README.md

-# Jurassic Park | Code:You Capstone Propject
+# Jurassic Park | Code:You Capstone Project

 ## A functional website EXAMPLE project written using an Express server with Node.js